-Parliament: Opposition parties meet to strategise on Pegasus row, to move joint adjournment notice

-Both Houses have so far had disruptive sessions as the Opposition has repeatedly questioned the Centre about the alleged surveillance.
+Did Centre use ‘Pegasus weapon’ against its own people? asks Rahul Gandhi after Opposition meeting

-At least 10 Opposition parties met in Delhi on Wednesday to strategise on the controversy related to the use of the Pegasus software to allegedly spy on politicians, government officials and journalists, reported the Hindustan Times.
+At least 10 Opposition parties met in Delhi earlier on Wednesday to plan how they would question the Centre in Parliament.

+Congress leader Rahul Gandhi on Wednesday said Opposition leaders needed answers related to the controversy about the use of the Pegasus software to allegedly spy on politicians, government officials and journalists, reported ANI.

+At least 10 Opposition parties met in Delhi earlier on Wednesday to plan how they would question the Centre in Parliament, reported the Hindustan Times.

 Both Houses of Parliament have so far had disruptive sessions as the Opposition has repeatedly questioned the Centre about the alleged Pegasus hacking, farmers protests and the administration’s handling of the Covid-19 crisis.
 The Monsoon Session of Parliament began on July 19 and will end on August 13.